Ebi-Tech/Ebi-Tech/README.md

 ### Hi there, I am Ebi-Tech 👋

-I am a Software Engineering Trainee with Mechanical Engineering background.
-I have  Shell and C programming Knowledge and I am currently working on Python programing and Html!
+I am a Software Engineering Trainee with Mechanical Engineering background 😄.

 <p>I am driven by a willingness to solve problems to transform  my community and the world at large</p>

 <p title="My social media contact">Below is my contact details:</p>